ryan-fouzdar/ARIMAStockMarketProject/README.md

 # ARIMAStockMarketProject
-Personal Project using Autoregressive Integrated Moving Average(ARIMA) to predict short term market movements.
+Personal Project using Autoregressive Integrated Moving Average(ARIMA) to predict short-term market movements.
+Created using python and several libraries such as statmodels, sklearn, and pmdarima.
+I demonstrated my skills in machine learning to create a model that uses time-series analysis to as close to accurate predict closing prices for stocks.
+To change which stock is used, just modify the code adding in the csv file and put in whatever csv file with stock prices you want.